11 dead after engine fell off UPS plane that crashed and exploded in Kentucky

 Eric Richardson stood outside a police training academy, where people gathered waiting for word of their missing loved ones Tuesday night.
 He said his girlfriend, who had been at a metal recycling business near the explosion, wasn’t answering her phone.
 Her phone’s live location said she was still there.

-Bobby Whelan, Richardson’s friend, had been in front of her in line, but left minutes before the explosion.

-“We don’t even want to think about anything but the best,” Whelan said.
+“We don’t even want to think about anything but the best,” a friend, Bobby Whelan, said.
 “All our friends were there.”

-Tom Brooks Jr., who runs a recycling business, said the crash “just rocked the whole place.”

-Destyn Mitchell was working as a host at an Outback restaurant close to the airport when she heard a loud boom.
+Stooges Bar and Grill bartender Kyla Kenady said lights suddenly flickered as she took a beer to a customer on the patio.

+“I saw a plane in the sky coming down over top of our volleyball courts in flames,” she said.
+“In that moment, I panicked.
+I turned around, ran through the bar screaming, telling everyone that a plane was crashing.”

 What happened to the plane?